tytydraco/yessleep/out/Im_Never_Hitchhiking_Again.md

 I wave my arms and run in the direction of the truck, yelling for help.
 They stop.

 The door opens and a guy rushes out.
-It’s David.
+It’s David from the bar.
 “Are you okay?
 Call the police!”
 He yells at the guys still in the truck.

 I wipe the tears off my face and try to explain through chattering teeth.
 “He p-picked me up and was gonna take me to town. . .
 He wouldn’t let me out of the car so I - I grabbed the wheel and um, yeah he’s dead.
 I killed him.”
 I point at the tree where he landed.
 “His body is over there.”